Chart Color Schemes

 Bridgeman Downs lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 Bridgeman Downs' population is approximately 12,092 as of November 2025.
-This represents an increase of 1,591 people, a 15.2% rise since the 2021 Census which reported a population of 10,501.
-The change is inferred from ABS's estimated resident population of 11,675 in June 2024 and an additional 311 validated new addresses since the Census date.
-This results in a population density of 1,275 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Bridgeman Downs' growth rate of 15.2% since the 2021 census exceeded both the SA4 region's 8.6% and the national average, making it a growth leader in the region.
-Interstate migration contributed approximately 54.5% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+This figure represents a growth of 1,591 people since the 2021 Census, which reported a population of 10,501.
+The increase is inferred from an estimated resident population of 11,675 in June 2024 and an additional 311 validated new addresses since the Census date.
+This results in a population density ratio of 1,275 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Bridgeman Downs' growth rate of 15.2% since the 2021 census exceeds both the SA4 region's 8.6% and the national average, positioning it as a growth leader in the area.
+Interstate migration contributed approximately 54.5% of overall population gains during recent periods, with other factors such as overseas migration and natural growth also being positive contributors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Based on projected demographic shifts, a significant population increase is forecast for the area, with an expected rise of 3,330 persons to 2041 based on the latest population numbers, indicating a total gain of 24.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
+Projected demographic shifts indicate a significant population increase in the top quartile of national areas by 2041, with Bridgeman Downs expected to gain an additional 3,330 persons, reflecting a total growth of 24.1% over the 17 years.

 Frequently Asked Questions - Population